Large-scale Benchmarks for Multimodal Recommendation with Ducho: Literature analysis

 \subsection{Multimodal feature extractors}

-We conducted a comprehensive review of state-of-the-art multimedia recommendation papers published in the proceedings of leading conferences and journals over the past seven years.
-From these, we selected 38 notable papers which are analyzed in~\Cref{tab:extractors}.
-A careful review and analysis aimed at outlining recurrent schematic and observed patterns suggest categorizing the retrieved papers considering the extractor chosen for each of the modalities considered while designing the respective proposed recommendation models.
+We conducted a comprehensive review of state-of-the-art multimedia recommendation papers published in the proceedings of leading conferences and journals over 2017-2025.
+From these, we selected 50 notable papers for analysis.
+Due to space constraints, \Cref{tab:extractors} summarizes recent works (2020-2025), while the complete list (2017–2025) is available in our Github repository\footnote{\url{https://github.com/sisinflab/multimod-recs-bench-ducho}.}.
+A careful review and analysis aimed at outlining recurrent, schematic, and observed patterns suggest categorizing the retrieved papers considering the extractor chosen for each of the modalities considered while designing the respective proposed recommendation models.